 Valentine’s Day.
 No matter if you love it or hate it, you just can’t avoid it.

-And with love well and truly in the air today – it got us thinking about some of the iconic Laois locations where love blossomed over the years.
+But with love well and truly set to be in the air on Sunday – it got us thinking about some of the iconic Laois locations where love blossomed over the years.

 So we’ve put together another great list of places that Laois people went looking for love, romance, a dance, the shift or whatever else might have been going back in the day.